KeshavK2089/PureAudio/docs/README.md

    - Folder: `/docs`
 4. Click **Save**

-Your site will be live at: `https://yourusername.github.io/PureAudio`
+Your site will be live at: `https://yourusername.github.io/AudioPure`

 ## 🎨 Features

 - **Premium Design**: YC-worthy professional landing page
-- **Purple Theme**: Matches the PureAudio iOS app aesthetic
+- **Purple Theme**: Matches the AudioPure iOS app aesthetic
 - **Responsive**: Perfect on all devices
 - **Animated**: Smooth scroll animations and micro-interactions
 - **Fast**: Optimized for performance